Semi-classical propagation of singularity for Stokes system: Near

 We write

-Here we are taking the commutator between a semi-classical operator and a classical pseudo-differential operator, hence the semi-classical symbolic calculus is not applicable.
-Instead, it is not difficult to check that for any $a\in C_c^{\infty}(T^*\partial\Omega)$, $E\in S_{x,\xi}^{-1}$,
+Here we are taking the commutator between a semi-classical PdO and a classical PdO, hence the semi-classical symbolic calculus is not applicable.
+Yet, it is not difficult to check that for any $a\in C_c^{\infty}(T^*\partial\Omega)$, $E\in S_{x,\xi}^{-1}$,